ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

 OpenStack
 ---------

-The configuration stanza for an private openstack deployment looks as follows:
+The configuration stanza for an private OpenStack deployment looks as follows:

 .. code:: yaml